ViaScientific/vfdocs/docs/ViaFoundry/run.md

 ## Advanced Options

+-   **Run Sharing (Permissions to View):** By default, all runs are only visible to their owners.
+However, you have the option to share your run with a specific group that you have created in the profile's "Groups" tab.
+To do this, choose "Only my group" and select the name of the desired group.
+Members of that group will then be able to view the run on their run status page.

+    Alternatively, you can set the permissions to "Everyone".
+With this setting, the run will only be visible to users who know the specific run link.
+The selected run will not appear on their run status page, but they will be able to access it if they have the link.

 -   **Publish Directory:** The Work Directory also serves as the default directory to which output files are sent for Via Foundry runs.
 If